Sphere10/Hydrogen/docs/Blockchain/AMS.md

 #### 2.4.1 OTS Index

 When signing. the selection of `i` is performed by the signer and care should be taken to not re-use a previously used one-time key.
-In VelocityNET, this is achieved by using the strictly increasing Nonce field from signing identity object stored in a public consensus database.
+In blockchain-based applications, this is achieved by using the strictly increasing Nonce field from signing identity object stored in a public consensus database.
 Since this does not require local database updates, and the Nonce is always updated across a consensus database after a signed transaction is confirmed, there is no risk of accidental key reuse arising from local state corruption.
 Signature re-use could still exist but this would arise from a bug or attack to the client code (no different to traditional cryptographic schemes).
 When used in this manner, the AMS scheme can be considered "practically stateless", however it is not strictly so.

 In non-blockchain/DLT applications, care should be taken to remember the index of the last OTS signature so as not to re-use.
 Note, if an attacker is able to trick the code into re-using an OTS key, it's security could be totally compromised after a few re-uses.